 The Lakes School Parent Forum provides an opportunity for parents to shape the future of our school.
 Our Parent Forum was instrumental in helping us to secure a rating of Good from Ofsted in 2019 and the conversations that we have with parents continue to shape our work today.

-Through our Parent Forum, parents are able to talk to each other and share their thoughts about the way the school feels for parents and students in the knowledge that forum meetings are attended by members of the governing body and our headteacher, Andy Cunningham, who will typically host parent forum meetings.
+Through our Parent Forum, parents are able to talk to each other and share their thoughts about the way the school feels for parents and students in the knowledge that forum meetings are attended by members of the governing body and our headteacher, Ms Rainey, who will typically host parent forum meetings.
 The school welcomes new members and we look forward to working closely with you in the months and years ahead.

 We aim to meet at least 3 times in any academic year during the autumn, spring and summer terms.
 Ideally, we would always like to meet in person but we recognise that meetings via Microsoft Teams enable more parents to take part so we will typically conduct our meetings remotely.
 Parents who have expressed an interest in being part of the forum will receive a Microsoft Teams invitation via email.
 Typically, meetings will be scheduled in the evening from 6.00pm to 7.30pm.